Nissan proposing more board members, with Renault's Bollore

 The Japanese automaker's proposals will be put to a shareholder vote at a meeting set for June.

 Yokohama-based Nissan Motor Co. said it will retain Hiroto Saikawa as its chief executive and a board member.
-It also wants to add Sony Interactive Entertainment's chairman, Andrew House, and Nihon Michelin Tire's chairman, Bernard Delmas, to the board.
+It also wants to add Sony Interactive Entertainment's former chairman, Andrew House, and Nihon Michelin Tire's chairman, Bernard Delmas, to the board.

 Nissan's proposal calls for an 11-member board, including seven outside directors.
 The board now has eight members, including Jean-Dominique Senard, chairman at French alliance partner Renault SA, who was approved by shareholders earlier this year.